mauricioprado00/totp/README.md

 create accounts using either:

-`./create.sh <accountid> <topt_key>`
+`./create.sh <accountid> <totp_key>`

 or

 `./create.sh <accountid> <qr-code-file>`

-Where qr-code-file is the png file that contains the QR code that application offers to scan the topt key.
+Where qr-code-file is the png file that contains the QR code that application offers to scan the totp key.

 ## Obtain a code for an account: